xpipe-io/xpipe/README.md

 ### The remote file browser for professionals

-XPipe is a brand-new type of remote file browser that works by interacting with your installed command-line programs to establish and utilize local and remote shell connections.
-This approach makes it much more flexible as it doesn't have to deal with any file system APIs, remote file handling protocols, or libraries at all.
+XPipe is a brand-new type of remote file browser that works by interacting with your installed command-line programs via stdout, stderr, and stdin to establish local and remote shell connections.
+This approach makes it much more flexible as it doesn't have to deal with any file system APIs, remote file handling protocols, or libraries at all as that part is delegated to other programs.

-It comes with all file management features you would expect plus a dedicated remote connection manager to organize and open remote shell connections to your infrastructure.
+It comes with all file management features you would expect plus a dedicated remote connection manager to organize and open remote shell connections to your entire infrastructure.

-XPipe fully integrates with your existing tools by delegating all tasks to your favourite text/code editors, terminals, shells, command-line tools and more.
+XPipe fully integrates with your existing tools such as your favourite text/code editors, terminals, shells, command-line tools and more.
 The platform is designed to be extensible, allowing anyone to add easily support for more tools or to implement custom functionality through a modular extension system.

 The full feature set is currently supported for:
 - Containers located on any host such as [docker](https://www.docker.com/) or [LXD](https://linuxcontainers.org/lxd/introduction/) container instances